Flying with Snowboards and Skis

 United Airlines – Allows up to two pairs of skis and two snowboards, and includes a boot bag.
 Normal baggage fees apply including excess weight fees if the bag is over 50 pounds.

+Now that you’re a pro at packing, check out these tips for storing your skis or snowboard during the summer.
 Once you’ve got your luggage picked out, your gear packed and your airline booked, it’s time to relax and get excited.
 Flying with snowboards or skis is no easy task, but when done right, it can make your trip the memory of a lifetime.
 Flying with snowboards.